Asana-Technical-Services/goals-migrator/README.md

 # goals-migrator
 Goals migration scripts for migrating Ally.io OKR goals data from a CSV into an Asana workspace (domain).
+You can also use this script for other goals from other systems, if formatted as a CSV matching the one provided as an example in goals.csv

 ## Overview
 The script is designed to migrate goals from a CSV file and load them into the Asana Goals API.
 It reads goal mappings, handles CSV column names, and performs API operations to create or update goals in Asana.